rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 Backup jobs are scheduled to start at 00:00 GMT, however they have an 8 hour starting window.
 Meaning that the time of the backup could be anywhere between 00:00 GMT and 08:00 GMT.

-When restoring a machine you will always know the time of the backup as it is labled on the package down to the minute.
+When restoring a machine you will always know the time of the backup as it is labelled on the package down to the minute.